 - 1. Providers of internet access services that have received a blocking order, as well as and users who provided or were prevented from accessing a specific item of blocked material indicated by the uniform resource locators in execution of such orders, shall have a right to effective redress.
-That right shall include the right to challenge the blocking order before the courts of the Member State of the competent judicial authority or independent administrative authority that issued the blocking order. - 1a.
-If the order is repealed as a result of a redress procedure, the provider shall without undue delay reinstate access to the material, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law. - 2.
-When the blocking order becomes final, the competent judicial authority or independent administrative authority that issued the blocking order shall, without undue delay, transmit a copy thereof and copies of information it has received pursuant to Article 17 (4a) to (5a) the Coordinating Authority of establishment.
-The Coordinating Authority of establishment shall then, without undue delay, transmit a copy copies thereof to all other Coordinating Authorities and the EU Centre through the system established in accordance with Article 39(2).
+That right shall include the right to challenge the blocking order before the courts of the Member State of the competent judicial authority or independent administrative authority that issued the blocking order.33 - 1a.
+If the order is repealed reversed as a result of a redress procedure, the provider shall without undue delay reinstate access to the material, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law.